After your application

 You are entitled to use the ACA designation only from the date of your official admission into ICAEW membership. (ie, once you have paid your ICAEW admission and membership fee plus your practising certificate fee where required).

 Becoming an ICAEW member

 Once you have successfully passed Pathways and been invited to join ICAEW, you can apply for membership straight away.
 We advise you to do so as soon as possible.

 ICAEW membership fees run from 1 January to 31 December.
 ICAEW admission fee is a standard rate irrespective of what time of year you join.

-Candidates who are successful at passing the Examination of Experience in 2019 can opt to delay their membership to start on 1 January of the following year.
-However, if you delay your ICAEW membership for 12 months or more, there are penalties and additional costs to pay (see delayed membership section below).
-2019 membership costs are shown below.
+If you delay applying for ICAEW membership for 12 months or more, there are penalties and additional costs to pay (see delayed membership section below).

 Once you have paid your fees you can be admitted to ICAEW membership.
 We will post your ICAEW membership certificate to you automatically approximately six-eight weeks after your ICAEW admission date.